kisakova/documentation/community/issues/issue.rst

 * Unambiguous set of steps describing how to reproduce the issue.
 * Details about your environment:
     * Version of the product (is it master? the latest stable version?)
-    * Extensions you have installed and customizations if you made any
+    * Extensions you have installed and customizations, if any
     * Server operating system (Windows, Ubuntu, CentOS, RHEL, Fedora, other Linux) version and bitness (32-bit, 64-bit)
     * PHP version
     * Database (MySQL, PostgreSQL) version